Cocos-BCX/Document/chain_development/How to become an active witness or council to obtain benefits.md

 Top 11 candidates which is sorted by it's votes in the Council Election  become active council members within 24 hours after successful voting, participate in online governance, and vote on proposals.

-Top 11 candidates which is sorted by it's votes in the BP Election  become active witnesses within 24 hours after successful voting.
+Top 11 candidates which is sorted by it's votes in the witness Election  become active witnesses within 24 hours after successful voting.
 You need to refer to the following configuration instructions to build block nodes and participate in block production.

 Become an Active Council